Davido excitedly exclaims, hugs Nollywood's Kunle Afolayan as they meet in Dubai

 Too Humble: Davido Exclaims in Excitement As He Meets Nollywood’s Kunle Afolayan in Dubai

-- Davido recently met popular Nollywood filmmaker, Kunle Afolayan in Dubai and his approach and excitement go people talking
+- Davido recently met popular Nollywood filmmaker, Kunle Afolayan, in Dubai and his approach and excitement got people talking

 - The men were in the company of two different groups and immediately Davido sighted Afolayan, he exclaimed out of surprise to the amusement of the people around